-Management expects operating losses and negative cash flows to continue for the foreseeable future and, as a result, the Company will require additional capital to fund its operations and execute its business plan.
-In the absence of a significant source of recurring revenue, the Company's long-term success is dependent upon its ability to continue to raise additional capital in order to fund ongoing research and development (which could occur through debt or equity issuances, sales or partnerships of non-core assets, collaborations or licensing of core or non-core assets, or other transactions), adequately satisfy or renegotiate long-term debt obligations, obtain regulatory approval of its therapeutic product candidates, successfully commercialize its therapeutic product candidates, generate revenue, meet its obligations and, ultimately, attain profitable operations.
+Management expects operating losses and negative cash flows to continue for the foreseeable future.
+In the absence of a significant source of recurring revenue, the Company's long-term success is dependent upon its ability to continue to raise additional funds in order to fund ongoing research and development (which could occur through debt or equity issuances, sales or partnerships of non-core assets, collaborations or licensing of core or non-core assets, or other transactions), adequately satisfy or renegotiate long-term debt obligations, obtain regulatory approval of its therapeutic product candidates, successfully commercialize its therapeutic product candidates, generate revenue, meet its obligations and, ultimately, attain profitable operations.
+If the Company receives regulatory approval for any of its product candidates, the Company expect to incur significant commercialization expenses related to product manufacturing, sales, marketing, and distribution, depending on where it chooses to commercialize.
+It may also require additional capital to pursue in-licenses or acquisitions of other product candidates.
 The Company's inability to raise additional capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
 There can be no assurances, however, that the Company's current operating plans will be achieved or that the Company can obtain additional funding on terms acceptable to the Company, or at all.